bndl/bndl/docs/usage/compute/run.rst

 The easiest way to do start a driver and create a compute context is to create a Compute shell through the `bndl-compute-shell` command which is available after installation of BNDL.
-Workers can be started with the `bndl-compute-workers` command.
+Workers can be started with the `bndl-compute-worker` command.

 .. todo::